rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

     http://127.0.0.1:8889/tree

-Using Tunneling/Port Forwading
+Using Tunneling/Port Forwarding
 ==============================

 This is mostly recommended for advanced users.

-1. You must have `ssh keys<ssh_keys>` in place to use this method.
+1. You must have :ref::`ssh keys<ssh_keys>` in place to use this method.
 2. Open a new terminal  and enter the following command.
 (Please note , without SSH keys, this step will fail)

 .. code-block:: bash